Ulyssesllc/Multimodel_CV_NLP/README.md

         - This will train the `FusionModule` on the dataset and print loss per epoch.
         - The final model weights are saved to `fusion_model.pth` in the same folder.
      5. (Optional) To use the trained model for inference or fine-tuning, load `fusion_model.pth` in your script.
+     6. To visualize model predictions on sample images:
+        ```bash
+        python visualize_results.py
+        ```
+        This will display a plot of sample images annotated with ground-truth and predicted labels.
+Ensure your saved model file (e.g. `fusion_model_best.pth` or `fusion_model.pth`) is in this directory.

 2. **GLAMI-1M Experiment (in `GLAMI-1M/` directory)**
    - Contains exploratory scripts using Vision Transformers, contrastive learning, and attention-based fusion on a larger dataset.